 Common Fungal Problems

-Black Spot, Powdery Mildew, Brown Patch and Take-All Patch are some of the fungal problems we deal with here.
-The most important things you can do to prevent fungal problems is to avoid overwatering and excessive fertilizing and keep your garden free of debris.
-Mulch well and avoid watering the foliage or splashing soil borne particles on the leaves.
-The take away message for this post is prevention is key to controlling these outbreaks.
+Black Spot, Powdery Mildew, Brown Patch, and Take-All Patch are some of the fungal problems we deal with here.
+The most important things you can do to prevent fungal problems are to avoid overwatering and excessive fertilizing and keep your garden free of debris.
+Mulch well and avoid watering the foliage or splashing soil-borne particles on the leaves.
+The takeaway message for this post is prevention is key to controlling these outbreaks.

 Brown Patch is caused by the soil borne fungus (Rhizoctonia solani) which thrives in unhealthy soil.

 Brown Patch is a fungal disease that shows up as circular (usually), brown patches in the lawn.
 It is sometimes confused with chinch bug damage which shows up in hot spots such as the edges of the lawn near driveways and walkways.
 Brown patch creates circular to irregular patches of light-brown or yellowish thinned grass.
 The patches may become several yards in diameter.
 You may see a grayish “smoke ring” of wilted grass at the edges.
 As the disease spreads, new green leaves may emerge in the center of the patches.

 Underlying causes for this disease include soil compaction, poor drainage, overwatering, and lack of beneficial soil organisms.
 However, the most common cause of Brown Patch in Houston is excessive nitrogen from over-fertilization with chemical fertilizers.

 The Brown Patch fungus grows best when temperatures are between 65 and 85 degrees – in the spring or fall.